Internal Power

 Why "Internal" Doesn't Mean "Soft"

-The Internal path is about Efficiency.
+Our Internal training is about Efficiency.
 We focus on:

 1. Alignment: Using the skeleton rather than just muscle.